xSooDx/BookExchange/README!.txt

+##This is my project for my web technology course

 Copy the contents of this folder into 'htdocs' of XAMPP

 To use all the databases and php scripts, the below user must be added to the myPHPadmin